magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 This release includes the following patches and critical fixes:

--  {:.fix}<!--MAGECLOUD-4649-->**Page Builder security patches for 2.3.1.x and 2.3.2.x releases**–Fixes an issue in Page Builder preview that allows unauthenticated users to access some templating methods that can be used to trigger arbitrary code execution over the network (RCE) resulting in global information leaks.
-This issue can occur when using unsupported versions of Page Builder with {{ site.data.var.ee }} versions 2.3.1 and 2.3.2.
+-  {:.fix}**Page Builder security patches for 2.3.1.x and 2.3.2.x releases**–Fixes an issue in Page Builder preview that allows unauthenticated users to access some templating methods that can be used to trigger arbitrary code execution over the network (RCE) resulting in global information leaks.
+This issue can occur when using unsupported versions of Page Builder with {{ site.data.var.ee }} versions 2.3.1 and 2.3.2.<!--MAGECLOUD-4649-->

--  {:.fix}<!--MAGECLOUD-4428-->**MSI patches**–Fixes issues that caused indexing errors and performance issues when using default inventory settings for managing stock.
+-  {:.fix}**MSI patches**–Fixes issues that caused indexing errors and performance issues when using default inventory settings for managing stock.<!--MAGECLOUD-4428-->

--  {:.fix}<!--MAGECLOUD-4422-->**Backward Compatibility of new Mail Interfaces**-Fixes a backward incompatibility issue caused by the `Magento\Framework\Mail\EmailMessageInterface` PHP interface introduced in {{ site.data.var.ee }} v2.3.3.
-In the scope of this patch, the new `EmailMessageInterface` inherits from the old `MessageInterface`, and {{ site.data.var.ee }} core modules are reverted to depend on `MessageInterface`.
+-  {:.fix}**Backward Compatibility of new Mail Interfaces**-Fixes a backward incompatibility issue caused by the `Magento\Framework\Mail\EmailMessageInterface` PHP interface introduced in {{ site.data.var.ee }} v2.3.3.
+In the scope of this patch, the new `EmailMessageInterface` inherits from the old `MessageInterface`, and {{ site.data.var.ee }} core modules are reverted to depend on `MessageInterface`.<!--MAGECLOUD-4422-->

--  {:.fix}<!--MAGECLOUD-4448-->**Catalog pagination does not work on Elasticsearch 6.x**–Fixes a critical issue with search result pagination that affects customers using Elasticsearch 6.x as the catalog search engine.
+-  {:.fix}**Catalog pagination does not work on Elasticsearch 6.x**–Fixes a critical issue with search result pagination that affects customers using Elasticsearch 6.x as the catalog search engine.<!--MAGECLOUD-4448-->